READING TIME: 6 MINUTES

 - How To Add SmartThings Multipurpose Sensors to Home Assistant

-Keep in mind, you will need a Zigbee USB hub connected to your raspberry pi first before you can pair it to home assistant.
-I use a GoControl Nortek zwave + zigbee hub on a raspberry pi b3+.
+Keep in mind, you will need a Zigbee USB hub connected to your raspberry pi first before you can pair it to Home Assistant.
+I use a GoControl Nortek zwave + zigbee hub on a raspberry pi b3+ or VMware Workstation VM.
 I have a step-by-step guide home assistant zigbee guide here, if needed.

 For reference, here is what the motion sensor looks like.
 The Model Number is GP-U999SJVLBAA.